technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 02/Lab02.md

 ## Exercise #2: Create a sales presentation using Copilot in PowerPoint

-With Copilot in PowerPoint Sales professionals can focus on the content of their presentations, while the tool takes care of the design and formatting.
+With Copilot in PowerPoint, Sales professionals can focus on the content of their presentations, while the tool takes care of the design and formatting.
 It can